Aleksandr Milyukov: Second edition

 The criticism of the second edition of Milyukov's book, published in 1858, was the most extensive and conceptually diverse.
 Particularly, A. P. Milyukov's opinions on folklore, satirical literature, and Pushkin were criticized.
 The most detailed criticisms of Milyukov's book belonged to N. A. Dobrolyubov and A. V. Druzhinin.
 The contemporary critic Lev Anninsky believes that it was thanks to Dobrolyubov's review of Milyukov, not Milyukov's Essay, that Alexander Petrovich managed to remain in the history of literature: “destined to remain in the history of literature more than anything else by the fact that Dobrolyubov had time to ride him one of his reviews”.
 Dobrolyubov's conceptual article in the magazine Sovremennik was entitled On the Degree of Participation of Popularity in the Development of Russian Literature.
 Alexander Petrovich was not spared from Dobrolyubov's harsh criticism, even with Milyukov's reputation as an adherent of Belinsky.
 Dobrolyubov pays tribute to the role of Milyukov's Essay: “Following Belinsky's opinions on Russian literary phenomena, Mr. Milyukov then compiled an essay on Russian literature.
-Milyukov then made a essay on the development of Russian poetry, — and this sketch still does not lose its truth and importance”.
+Milyukov then wrote an essay on the development of Russian poetry, — and this sketch still does not lose its truth and importance”.

 However, the main concept of Milyukov's book caused strong disagreement from the critic: “Then he found good only those phenomena of Russian poetry in which the satirical direction was expressed; and now he found nothing that could be praised in our country outside the satirical direction.
 Then he concluded his essay with the words of Lermontov: Russia is all in the future —and now concludes it with the same words...
 The expected future has not yet come for Russian literature, and the same present continues as it was ten years ago...
 We are still in the same Gogol period and vainly waiting so long for a new word: for it, it is true, has not yet developed content in life.
 But if there is nothing particularly noticeable in the inner content and character of literature, it is impossible not to see that outwardly it has developed quite significantly”.